 The Green Leaf NGO has created an interactive map that contains important information about the Kakhovka disaster and its aftermath, including official responses to the organisation’s inquiries.
 The map is intended for all researchers of this terrible terrorist act of Russia.
 It will be updated as new data becomes available.

-Watch in full screen mode Copy link to map
+Watch in full screen mode Copy link to map Submit data

 Chronology of events